- Bachelor of Science

 In cognitive psychology they accompany and optimize learning processes, for example at training facilities and continuing education and re-training institutions.

-In rehabilitation psychology they prepare individuals at hospitals and rehabilitation centers for the continuation of their work or re-orientation.
 As specialists for perception and decision processes they investigate user behavior and can support advertising and marketing campaigns.

 Master's Degree Prospects

 In the Master's in psychology students expand and advance their technical skills in cognitive psychology, occupational psychology, personnel and occupational psychology, and health psychology.

 Aside from their mandatory courses students select a project in one of these four sub-disciplines, thus choosing an individual focus.
 This allows them to optimally prepare for their later career field.